 Why am I back on this issue?
 I recently had a significant increase in traffic on a post I wrote in May 2010 called “Blogging Tips: What I Know Now,” and most of the new comments focused on that specific tip—“Don’t expect your friends and family to read your blog.”

-Listen people, expecting your family and friends to keep up with your blog is asking too much.
+Listen bloggers, expecting your family and friends to keep up with your blog is asking too much.
 Your blog is about you.
-Even if it’s about your hobby, your philanthropic endeavors, your children, your desire to have children, your travels, or your writing career, it’s still about you and your unique view of the world.
+Even if it’s about your hobby, your philanthropic endeavors, your children, your travels, or your writing career, it’s still about you and your unique view of the world.
 And just because your family is related to you, it doesn’t mean they want to read about you all the time or ever for that matter.
 Same goes for your friends.
-Though your real life connections are a great place to start with a blog, if you want your posts to have an audience after those first months of excitement, then you’ll have to look beyond your inner circle.
+Though your real life connections are a great place to start, if you want your posts to have an audience after those first months of excitement, then you’ll have to look beyond your inner circle.
 Unless of course you like talking to yourself.

 I try to keep an attitude of shock and gratitude when people I know well or even peripherally mention they’ve read a post.
 Hey—if a friend or family member occasionally spends fifteen minutes catching up on a month’s worth of posts (I only about post once a week so that’s actually doable), then I consider that person a fantastic supporter.
 I’m delighted at any level of interest from the people in my life, and most importantly, I don’t feel entitled to it.

 When you move beyond badgering your family and friends to read your blog, you’ll force yourself to find readers with genuine interest in your content rather than readers who follow you out of obligation.